Thinkmill/design-system/README.md

 - Common and best patterns for usage are clearly defined and illustrated with examples.

 ### Code snippets
-- Interactive exampels should be accompanied by code snippets
+- Interactive examples should be accompanied by code snippets

 ### Context Definition
 - When, where, how to use the component.